vhfsantos/CURE/README.md

 # Kwown issues

-## IQtree error while estimating trees
+## IQ-tree error while estimating trees

-Depending on the computer you are running on, you may face some trouble with IQtree while running the `estimating-trees.sh`.
+Depending on the computer you are running on, you may face some trouble with IQ-tree while running the `estimating-trees.sh`.
 I am not sure why this happens, but it does.
 Frequently the log of `estimate-trees.sh` shows that `IQ-TREE CRASHES WITH SIGNAL ABORTED` during the model finder stage.
-To face this, you can create a list of the alignment files that have not been run and rerun IQtree for them.
+To face this, you can create a list of the alignment files that have not been run and rerun IQ-tree for them.
 Say for instance that this happened while estimating trees for the alignments of `concatenated-by-gene/` dir.
 Let's define some variables with the alignment dir and tree dir before starting solving this.

 ```